tsheringphuntsho18/AS2025_WEB303/practical_05/README.md

 **Justification:**

-- Single responsibility: Manages only user-related operations
+- Single responsibility: Manages only user related operations
 - Independent scalability: Can scale based on user registration patterns
 - Security isolation: User data is isolated in its own database
 - Reusability: Can be used by multiple other services